ahendler/Codex-Test/README.md

 ![demo1](assets/demo.gif)

 ## [Exercises 2 and 3](src/Exercise-2-and-3/Exercise-2-and-3.ipynb) - Rectangles intersection and area of intersection:
-- As they deal with the same object, they were implemented in the same class as the ```intersects``` and ```areaOfIntersection``` funtions
+- As they deal with the same object, they were implemented in the same class as ```intersects``` and ```areaOfIntersection``` funtions
 - Testing output:
 ![ex-2-3](assets/ex-2-3.png)

 ## [Exercise 4](src/Exercise-4/Exercise-4.ipynb) - Simple ToDo List:
 - Implemented using pandas to manage the list in the memory and a csv file for persistence.
-OutPut:
+Last OutPut:
 ![ex-4](assets/ex-4.png)

 ## [Exercise 5](src/Exercise-5/Exercise-5.ipynb) - Rest Client - World Clock:
 - As this is expected to be executed remotely (binder), the machine and the user might be in different timezones, as such, an aditional function to show São Paulo's time was added.
-- Python's standart datetime module [documentation](https://docs.python.org/3/library/datetime.html) was extensively used to manage timezone transformations.
+- Python's standart datetime module [documentation](https://docs.python.org/3/library/datetime.html) was used to manage timezone transformations.
 ![ex-5](assets/ex-5.png)
 ##### Note that they might still be same in some occasions